-To that end, the project firstly captures the technical requirements of a joint RPAS and HAPS communication system over GEO satellites based on the high-level user requirements and environmental system characteristics Secondly, the project aims to design an end-to-end broadband satellite communication system that meets those requirements.
+To that end, the project firstly captures the technical requirements of a joint RPAS and HAPS communication system over GEO satellites based on the high-level user requirements and environmental system characteristics Secondly, the project will design an end-to-end broadband satellite communication system that meets those requirements.
 Finally, the project implements the communication system as a demonstrator for validation and verification of the system technical requirements.
 The targeted improvement is enabling communication between GEO satellites and RPAS using HAPS as a relay.

 The UAV verticals including drone operators and UAV air traffic management service providers are considered as main target users.

-Drone operators need preferably an on-line processing and analysis of a huge amount of survey data (e.g. video and sensor data) captured by the drones.
+Drone operators need preferably an on-line processing and analysis of a huge amount of survey data (e.g., video and sensor data) captured by the drones.
 By on-line data processing, in case the collected data is not conclusive enough, the operators have the opportunity to retry the session at once and on the spot minimizing the risk for a costly reuptake of the mission on-site if an off-line analysis reveals that the collected data is incomprehensive.

 The BSSH aims at providing the following Key Performance Indicators (PKI) to the UAV verticals: